SolidLabResearch/aggregator-description-demo/README.md

    This is due to conflicting dependencies and should be resolved once the `versionawareldesinldp` package has been refactored.

-### Starting the webapp to load
+### Starting the web app to load

-The webapp is a simple vue app that allows you to load the data into the Solid pods.
+The web app is a simple Vue app that allows you to load the data into the Solid pods.

-1. To start the webapp, run the following command from the root of the repository.
+1. To start the web app, run the following command from the root of the repository.

    ```bash
    cd webapp && npm install && npm run dev
    ```

-2. Open the webapp, select a dataset to be loaded.
+2. Open the web app, and select a dataset to be loaded.
 Click on the `Load selected dataset` button.

-3. Click on `Get Observation Subjects` button to get the observation subjects from the dataset.
+3. Click on the `Get Observation Subjects` button to get the observation subjects from the dataset.

 4. Click on the `Sort observation subjects` button.
 5. Click on the `submit next observation` button 3 times, till you see the replayer count as 3.